Do you have a passion for supporting people with learning disabilities to maximise their full potential?

 It would also be advantageous if you are:

-- Experienced working in Learning Disability community services
+- Experienced working in Learning Disability services

 See attached Job Description and Person Specification for full details.

 Please apply using the link in this advert, or for more information explore the attachments or contact:

 Becky Oxendale - Lead Nurse - 07500 814637

 Angharad Bowman:- Hastings Team Leader 07471 034231